-The School inaccurately reported nine student's enrollment data to ADE, which resulted in the School's ADM being overstated by 2.37.
+The School inaccurately reported 131 student's enrollment data to ADE, which resulted in the School's ADM being overstated by 15.08.

 According to A.R.S. § 15-901, for a high school student to be reported as a 1.0 FTE, the student must be enrolled in at least four subjects which meet at least 123 hours annually each and total at least 720 instructional hours for the year.
-A student who does not meet these requirements is considered a part-time student and their FTE status must be reduced based on the number of actual instructional hours provided and courses enrolled.1 In addition, according to ADE External Guideline and Procedures GE-17 and A.R.S. § 15-901, with the exception of pre-enrolled students, the enrollment dates for a student are the first day of actual attendance and the last day of actual attendance or excused absence.
-A.R.S. § 15-901 also defines homebound students as being certified by a medical doctor as being unable to attend regular classes for a period of not less than three school months.
+A student who does not meet these requirements is considered a part-time student and their FTE status must be reduced based on the number of actual instructional hours provided and courses enrolled.
+In addition, according to ADE External Guideline and Procedures GE-17 and A.R.S. § 15-901, with the exception of pre-enrolled students, the enrollment dates for a student are the first day of actual attendance and the last day of actual attendance or excused absence.
 However, the School did not always adhere to these requirements.
 Specifically, for the students that were sampled:

-- 2 students had an incorrect FTE reported.
-As a result, the ADM for the School was underreported by 0.18. - 3 students were reported as attended but did not actually attend the School.
-As a result, the ADM for the School was overreported by 2.50.
+- 84 students had an incorrect FTE reported.
+As a result, the ADM for the School was overreported by 8.83. - 43 students were reported as attended but did not attend courses at the School.
+As a result, the ADM for the School was overreported by 7.00. - 3 students attended the School but were not reported and funded as being enrolled in the School.
+As a result, the ADM for the School was underreported by 0.85. - 1 student was reported with incorrect enrollment dates.
+As a result, the ADM for the School was overreported by 0.10.